 - Home country ID card (if available)

 The bank may ask you for your Social Security Number (SSN), a government-issued number that is used for tax purposes.
-However, it should be possible to open an account using the above documents, even if you do not have a SSN.
+However, it should be possible to open an account using the above documents, even if you do not have an SSN.
 All scholars who wish to apply for an SSN are eligible to do so.
-However, you may wish to open a bank account when you arrive for your daily use, before you would have time to obtain a Social Security Number.
+However, you may wish to open a bank account when you arrive for your daily use before you would have time to obtain a Social Security Number.